Composting made easy

-My relationship with compost started long before I ever owned a homestead and, I’ll admit, it wasn’t always a great relationship.
+My relationship with compost started long before I owned a homestead.
+I’ll admit, it wasn’t always a great relationship.
 It was one of those relationships where I thought I was giving 100% and Mr.Compost was only giving like 35%.

-I can’t put into words how excited I was when I pulled the stick out of my compost, grabbed it, and it was hot to the touch.
+I can’t put into words how excited I was when I pulled the stick out of my compost and it was hot to the touch.
 Just imagine the look on my face when I turn my compost on a chilly morning and it steams.
 I was so excited for the finished compost to be added to the garden beds.

-We won’t cover all the different methods of composting, but I’ll tell you a bit about my composting history and how I started from the bottom, now I’m here.
+We won’t cover all the different methods of composting, but I’ll tell you a bit about my composting history.
+I started from the bottom, now I’m here.

 When I first started composting, I was unintentionally cold composting.
 I didn’t know I was cold composting, but I knew my pile wasn’t getting hot and that made me hot!

 I’d get so frustrated.
-In my defense, throughout the beginning of my composting journey, I thought the absolute only way to compost was to have a hot pile, and that just turned out to be false.
+Throughout the beginning of my composting journey, I thought the only way to compost was to have a hot pile.
+That just turned out to be false.
 I also didn’t know about nitrogen and carbon-rich materials.

-Cold composting is when you throw everything in a pile and wait a year or two until everything decomposes.
+Cold composting is when you throw everything in a pile.
+The pile will sit for a year or two until everything decomposes.
 Cold Compost = Slow Compost.
 Make sure you don’t put diseased plants or weed seeds in your cold compost pile.